Calculation of MRR and ARR

 that is

-MRR is a central SaaS metric, which is used notably to:
+MRR is a central metric in SaaS, which is used notably to:

-• Analyze the quality of the customer base by breaking down MRR evolution: new sales (New MRR), expansions (upsell), contractions (downsells) and churn, as well as the impact of currency effects (FX)
+Analyze the quality of the customer base by breaking down MRR evolution: new sales (New MRR), expansions (upsell), contractions (downsells) and churn, as well as the impact of foreign exchange effects (FX)

-MRR is not prorated: this means that the full value of a subscription is recorded as soon as the subscription is active, even if it starts or ends mid-month.
+MRR is non-prorated: this means the full value of a subscription is recognized as soon as the subscription is active, even if it starts or ends in the middle of the month.

-Fincome calculates each month's MRR following a rigorous process aligned with SaaS best practices.
+Fincome calculates the MRR for each month following a rigorous process aligned with SaaS best practices.
 The calculation steps are as follows:

-2. Monthly allocation: the invoice amount is evenly distributed across each month of service covered.
-This amounts to dividing the amount excluding taxes by the number of months in the covered period.
+Monthly allocation: the invoice amount is evenly distributed across each month of service covered.
+This amounts to dividing the amount excluding tax by the number of months in the covered period.
 Example: €1,200 excl. tax over 12 months yields €100 MRR per month.

-3. Currency conversion (source: Open Exchange Rate): if your invoices are issued in another currency, Fincome converts the amounts into the reporting currency using the exchange rate at the beginning of the period (ECB rate at day 1).
+Currency conversion (source: Open Exchange Rate): if your invoices are issued in another currency, Fincome converts the amounts into the reporting currency using the exchange rate at the start of the period (ECB rate at D1).
 Example: $100 invoiced on May 15, with an EUR/USD rate of 1.10, is converted into ~€90.91 of MRR.

-4. Exclusion of non-recurring revenue: non-recurring billing items are excluded from MRR.
-For example, one-time fees (setup fees, training, hardware, exceptional credits) are excluded and do not generate MRR.
-Example: a training billed €2,000 will be accounted for as €0 in MRR, because it is one-shot (non-recurring) revenue.
+Exclusion of non-recurring revenue: non-recurring billing items are excluded from MRR.
+For example, one-off fees (setup fees, training, hardware, exceptional credits) are excluded and do not generate MRR.
+Example: a training billed at €2,000 will be accounted as €0 in MRR, since it is a one-shot (non-recurring) revenue.

-5. Churn recognition: Fincome applies a configurable churn recognition rule to determine when MRR is reduced in the event of subscription cancellation.
+Churn recognition: Fincome applies a configurable churn recognition rule to determine when MRR is reduced in case of subscription cancellation.
 Depending on the chosen rule, the MRR loss can be recorded at the cancellation request date, at the effective cancellation date, or at the end of the current period.
-Example: for a subscription canceled on May 15 with an expiration on June 30, the MRR loss will be recorded either on May 15, on May 31, or on June 30, depending on the defined churn rule.
+Example: for a subscription canceled on May 15 with an expiry on June 30, the MRR loss will be recorded either on May 15, on May 31, or on June 30, depending on the defined churn rule.

 To learn more about churn recognition, you can read this article in the Help Center.